 Access to a decent job: providing work for African women; reintegrating women released from prostitution; hiring and rehabilitating people with disabilities.

-Examples of players

-Yves Saint Laurent - New Vintage collection,

-Myomy Do Goods, LVMH, Kering
+Yves Saint Laurent - New Vintage collection, Myomy Do Goods, LVMH, Kering and non-discrimination principles when hiring.

 Adoption of diversity charters